Syssos/Learning_Go/0x01_Variables/README.md

 # Variables
-### Dataype Time
-Quick overview:

 This directory is dedicated to datatypes, below I will outline the datatypes used in the files above.
 In the table I will give a brief overview of the general datatypes that appear to be present in most programming langauges, however because Go is compiled we have some more flexability then say python when it comes to saving/or storing data.
 This means that Go will require a little more in-depth knowledge about these dataypes, and we will go over those specifics as we get to them in the examples.

 ## Data Types: